Skip to main content

 addFileAttribute

 Adds a file attribute to each testcase.
-This config is primarily for CircleCI.
-This setting provides richer details but may break on other CI platforms.
+The value of this attribute matches the filepath property of the parent test suite.
+This config is primarily for CircleCI, but may break on other CI platforms.

 Default: false